SaMajerus/capstone-proposal/README.md

 ### Monday, 12/19
 * 11:20:   Researching how to implement/apply Physics effects (in general) to GameObjects.

-* 11/13:__:
+* 15:00:   Adjust existing elements to create 'ground' surface of game, disable 'Enemy Spawner' for now.
+* 15:40:   Add a Leaf prefab, begin experimenting with Physics.